lamasne/alpha_research/README.md

 - Initial capital is $100,000
 - 30% of the capital is blocked to avoid overtrading

-## Results
+## Results & Conclusions
 Sharpe ratio $\geq 2.0$

-For more information about the metrics, contact me at neillamas@gmail.com
+For more information about the metrics and/or to discuss the results, contact me at neillamas@gmail.com

-## Conclusions & Future Work
+## Future Work
 - Upgrade NN architecture to XGBoost or deeper network
 - Add more input features such as market sentiment (e.g. VIX)
 - Try to detect and isolate market regimes